TP-Coder-Innovation-Hub/computer-shop-inventory-management/adr/0000-initial-warehouse-mgmt-system.md

 For example

-- We need to find the product name on paper for checking the current amount of product.
+- We need to find the product name on paper for checking the current quantity of product.
 - Need to calculate income, outcome, and profit by hand.
 And sometimes we are losing track.

-That's being said, I would like to introduce system to help manage our warehouse to reduce & minimize error factors.
+That's being said, I would like to introduce system to help manage our inventory to reduce & minimize error factors.

 ## Decision